Science City Must Move

 The government of Canada, through Service Canada's Canada Summer Jobs program is covering the cost of our Program and Events Coordinator for the summer, and Young Canada Works is supporting our Volunteer Supervisor this summer.
 We are extremely fortunate to have found talented and dedicated advanced university students Tida Kheav and Joseph Correia to fill these positions.

-There's plenty to do and see at Science City.
+When we're open, there's plenty to do and see at Science City.
 Kids really love the fossil dig, shadowland, and the human bubble.
 We also have live animals (snakes, turtles, fish, tarantulas, geckos, ...) and a time tunnel of historical telephones, photo equipment, TVs, computers, and so on.
-We house a Parkway exhibit, too, showing how the Herb Gray Parkway is being constructed to preserve natural habitats.
-But our emphasis is on hands-on interactive exhibits showing principles of physical science and biodiversity.
+Our emphasis is on hands-on interactive exhibits showing principles of physical science and biodiversity.
 We have about a hundred of these.

 "Awesome!"
 "Amazing!"
 "I Love It!" are just a few of the comments.
 Read more on the link below.